 The final step in building a dry well is to test the drainage.
 Use a garden hose and spray water at the well for a few minutes – it should all drain down into the gravel and filter into the soil.

-Where to Install a Dry Well
+Where to Install a Sump Pump Dry Well?

 Simple dry wells are an effective way to prevent water from pooling and add extra yard drainage but letting the water flow directly into the soil – instead of draining it to the street or storm sewer.